Tunes & Blooms at The Cincinnati Zoo and Botanical Garden is an event that locals look forward to as a sign of spring.

 Can You Bring Outside Food and Drinks to Tunes and Blooms at The Cincinnati Zoo?

-You can pack your own picnic dinner or purchase meals from vendors at the zoo.
+You can pack a picnic dinner or purchase meals from vendors at the zoo.

 No outside alcohol is permitted but the zoo does sell alcohol on-site.